wne-cs366-f25/cs366-pa4-greedy/README.md

 - Provide an informal proof using the exchange argument or similar technique
 - Explain why selecting any sticks other than the two smallest cannot lead to a better solution

+**Helpful Resource:** For guidance on writing greedy algorithm proofs, refer to the **Interval Scheduling proof** we worked through in class.
+You can find both the exchange argument and "greedy stays ahead" approaches at [Exam2/activities/solutions/Greedy_Interval_Scheduling_Solutions.md](https://github.com/wne-cs366-f25/algo-syllabot/blob/main/Exam2/activities/solutions/Greedy_Interval_Scheduling_Solutions.md#proof-that-earliest-finish-time-algorithm-is-optimal) in the syllabot repository.
+While the problem domain is different (intervals vs. sticks), the proof structure and techniques are directly applicable to this problem.

 ### Problem 2: Time Complexity Analysis - Naive Approach

 Analyze the time complexity of the naive approach using an unsorted list.